su-squares/tenthousandsu.com/_posts/2018-11-11-operator-bug-fixed.md

 Have test cases.
 Remember [TPS reports from Office Space](https://www.youtube.com/watch?v=Fy3rjQGc6lA)?
 Those are testing procedure specifications, and it is a best practice to document specific ways of testing your computer program.

-Su Squares had implemented all these best practices: peer review; multiple well-advertised bug bounties; test scenaries on Ropsten.
+Su Squares had implemented all these best practices: peer review; multiple well-advertised bug bounties; test scenarios on Ropsten.
 So what could have stopped this bug?

 Automated testing.
 This allows scripted test processes to be run by a computer rather than relying on a human to complete the process.
 The benefit is that tests can be run more often and features that work today can be tested again before shipping in case something may have changed.